 Relatively few customers have accounted for a substantial portion of the Company's revenues.
-In the first quarter of 2015, three customers accounted for 70% of our total net sales with our largest customer accounting for 40% of our net sales.
-In the first quarter of 2014, three customers accounted for 73% of the Company's total net sales with our largest customer accounting for 56% of our net sales.
-At March 31, 2015, three customers accounted for 87% of our gross accounts receivable, with our largest customer representing 62% of our gross accounts receivable.
+In the second quarter of 2015, three customers accounted for 76% of our total net sales with our largest customer accounting for 45% of our net sales.
+In the first six months of 2015, three customers accounted for 75% of the Company's total net sales with our largest customer accounting for 45% of our net sales.
+At June 30, 2015, three customers accounted for 88% of our gross accounts receivable, with our largest customer representing 58% of our gross accounts receivable.
+In the second quarter of 2014, three customers accounted for 78% of our net sales with our largest customer accounting for 56% of our net sales.
+At December 31, 2014, three customers accounted for 92% of our gross accounts receivable, with our largest customer accounting for 56% of our net sales.